Hôtel de Sens: History

 The hôtel was built to serve as a residence for the archbishops of Sens.
-Before 1622, Paris was not a specific archdiocese, and depended on the diocesan authority of Sens.
+Before 1622, Paris was not an archdiocese, but rather a diocese suffragan to the Archdiocese of Sens.
 The archbishop was a prominent figure of power, his residence reflecting his influence within the urban landscape.

 A first hôtel, at this location, was built for the archbishops of Sens in 1345, which was later used by Charles V, King of France, as a part of his royal residence, the hôtel Saint-Pol.
 When the Kings settled in the newly built Louvre palace, the building was destroyed, only to be replaced by the current hôtel, built between 1475 and 1519 by Tristian de Salazar and reinstalled as the residence of the archbishops of Sens.
 As such, it served as the house of many renowned prelates, such as Antoine Duprat, Louis de Bourbon de Vendôme, Louis de Lorraine, Nicolas de Pellevé (who died in the hôtel) or Jacques Davy Duperron.
 Margaret of Valois also lived there in 1605 and 1606, and her decision to cut down a fig tree (figuier) in front of the building that was impeding her carriage, is said to have inspired the name of the street, rue du Figuier.